-If your encryption key has been lost, unfortunately, CognisantMD has no way to find or retrieve your unique key on your behalf (this is one of the ways we help to ensure patient data is always secure).
+If your Shared Encryption Key has been lost, unfortunately, OceanMD has no way to find or retrieve your unique key on your behalf (this is one of the ways we help to ensure patient data is always secure).
 However, there are some troubleshooting steps you can take to try to recover it on your own.

 -